HeliZakay/My-Schedule/README.md

 # My-Schedule
 Hi!
-This innovative program will allow you to builed your own schedule!
+This innovative program will allow you to build your own schedule!

 If you want to insert your own real courses to the data base:
 Please change the files inside the 'courses' folder